lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)

 In didakoo.com, MetaMask Log-in is done through the signature of a message (a random nonce) to authenticate wallet ownership.
 This signature does not require any on-chain transactions and has zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.
 The Log-in process works on Ethereum Mainnet, Polygon or Base networks.
+If using Metamask don't share your secret phrase with anyone.

 <!-- ![Imgur Image](http://i.imgur.com/wJar46b.jpg) -->
 <!-- ![Imgur Image](http://i.imgur.com/lL279cn.jpg) -->